One of the biggest mistakes new restaurant owners make is trying to reach and appeal to everyone.

 The truth is, without the right target market for restaurants, it’s going to be a challenge to attract and retain customers.

 If you want to be successful in the restaurant business, then you first need to identify the people who are most likely to dine at your restaurant.

 It could be that you wanted to attract 20-30-year-olds with interest in Nordic cuisine, but it’s the 50+ crowd that’s knocking on your door.

 The more you know about the specifics of your target market, the more refined and effective your marketing strategies will be.

-Before we go any further, let’s have a quick look at how a target market for restaurants is actually defined:
+Before we go any further, let’s have a quick look at how a target market for restaurants is actually defined.

-A target market doesn’t refer to the demographic you want to bring in your restaurant.
+A target market doesn’t refer to the demographic you want to bring to your restaurant.
 Instead, it refers to the specific group of people who are interested in buying what you have to offer.